SpherCodes/SpherCodes-Portfolio/README.md

 ## Hello

-My name is Siphe,  i am an aspiring software developer, and i love to build cool stuff  with code.
+My name is Siphesihle Mvelase, i am an aspiring software developer, and i love to build cool stuff  with code.